 - In the Field title text box, enter a descriptive title for the field.

 NOTE: This is only an internal title — it will not be visible to your customers.

 - If you're creating a conversation field, you can make it mandatory for your agents when updating or resolving a conversation.
 Just check the Creating, replying to, or updating a conversation and/or the Resolving a conversation box.

 - Check the Customers can see this field box to make the field visible to your customers.

 - From here, things will vary based on the type of field you're creating.
-If you see additional configuration options, fill them in (find help for the different field types, below).
+If you see additional configuration options, fill them in.
 If there aren't, your work is done.